samuelbeek/swift-cheat-sheet/readme.md

 * Getting the last value of a model from CoreData
 * Better storage of objects in CoreData
 * Keep the phone from going to sleep
+* Dismiss keyboard when pressing return in a UITextView
 * More to come

 Created by [@ZackShapiro](http://twitter.com/zackshapiro)